Higher-dimensional flying wing Steady Ricci Solitons: Introduction

 The Ricci flow has emerged as a powerful tool in geometric analysis since Perelman’s resolution of the Poincar\'e conjecture.
 Singularity analysis in Ricci flow has become a central theme in geometric analysis, both for their intrinsic geometric interest and for their potential applications in topology.
 A rich source of singularity models comes from \emph{Ricci solitons}, which are self-similar solutions to the Ricci flow and fall into three categories according to whether the flow is shrinking, steady, or expanding.

 A steady gradient Ricci soliton is a smooth complete Riemannian manifold $(M,g)$ satisfying

 for some smooth function $f$ on $M$ called a potential function.

 In dimension two, Hamilton’s cigar soliton is the unique non-flat example \cite{Hamilton1988}.
 In dimension three, the classical examples are the Bryant soliton and $\R\times\textnormal{Cigar}$.
 Hamilton further conjectured the existence of steady solitons asymptotic to sectors with angle $\alpha \in (0,\pi)$, known as \emph{flying wings}.
 The second-named author confirmed this conjecture by constructing a one-paramter $\mathbb Z_2\times O(2)$-symmetric flying wings \cite{Lai2024,lai20253d}.
 Using the same method, she also constructed non-collapsed, $\mathbb Z_2\times O(n-1)$-symmetric flying wings for any dimension $n\geq 4$ \cite{Lai2024}.
 Recently, Lavoyer-Peachey \cite{LavoyerPeachey2025} generalized the method of the second named author to construct $O(p)\times O(q)$-symmetric $(p+q)$-dimensional flying wings for any pair of integers $p,q\ge2$.
-See also for the works of Chan-Lai-Conlon \cite{ChanConlonLai2024} and Apostolov-Cifarelli \cite{ApostolovCifarelli2025} for K\"ahler flying wings.
+See also for the works of Chan-Conlon-Lai \cite{ChanConlonLai2024} and Apostolov-Cifarelli \cite{ApostolovCifarelli2025} for K\"ahler flying wings.

 In this paper, we widen the class of flying wings for $ n\ge 4$ by constructing large families of steady solitons with non-negative curvature operator.
-In particular, we construct non-negatively curved steady solitons with prescribed Ricci curvature at the (unique) critical point and prescribed symmetric group:
+In particular, we construct non-negatively curved steady solitons with prescribed Ricci curvature at a critical point of $f$ and prescribed symmetric group:

 \begin{thm} Let $n\ge4$, for any $0\le\lambda_1\le\cdots\le\lambda_{n-1}$ with $\lambda_1+\cdots+\lambda_{n-2}+2\lambda_{n-1}=1$, there exists an $n$-dimensional steady gradient soliton $(M,g,f,p)$ with $\mathrm{Rm}\geq 0$, $R(p)=1$, and the eigenvalues of Ricci curvature at $p$ are equal to $(\lambda_1,\cdots,\lambda_{n-1},\lambda_{n}= \lambda_{n-1})$.
 Moreover, if for some $k=1,...,n-1$, and $1= i_1<i_2<\cdots< i_k< i_{k+1}= n$ we have $\lambda_{i_{j}}=\cdots=\lambda_{i_{j+1}-1}$ for $j=1,\cdots,k$, then the steady soliton is $O(i_2-i_1)\times\cdots\times O(i_k-i_{k-1})\times O(i_{k+1}-i_k+1)$-symmetric. \end{thm}